-Support materials play a critical role in helping panelists evaluate your application by bringing to life your organization's mission and programs.
-Applicants are encouraged to select their support materials carefully and submit items that are clear, recent and relevant to the proposed project.
-Support materials may include images, audio files, video files, hyperlinks and/or other supporting documents.
+Support materials bring your project to life and play a critical role in helping panelists evaluate your application.
+CAC encourages applicants to carefully select items that are clear, recent and relevant to the proposed project.
+Support materials may include images, audio files, videos, hyperlinks and/or other supporting documents.

-If you have web-based support materials such as a YouTube or Vimeo channel, you can share links instead of uploading files.
-If you submit links, they will count toward your maximum allowed.
-Panelists will not review materials in excess of the maximum three items permitted.
+Please consider using web-based support materials instead of uploading large files.
+You can share links such as a YouTube video or online photo album.
+Submitted links still count toward your maximum allowed.
+Panelists will not review materials in excess of the three optional support materials.

-For information on selecting, uploading and/or linking to support materials, please refer to the Support Materials Guide.
+See the Support Materials Guide for more information on selecting, uploading and/or linking to support materials.